-Opportunities are available for a limited number of graduate students to observe and carry through some familiar research techniques such as doll play with individual subjects and to conduct experimental procedures in children's groups.
+Opportunities are available for a limited number of graduate students to observe and carry through some familiar research techniques, such as doll play, with individual subjects and to conduct experimental procedures in children's groups.
 In addition the student gains experience in interacting with children in free play in the laboratory nursery school.

-The purpose of the course is to gain supervised experience in the techniques involved in establishing rapport, eliciting and evaluating information, and dealing with individual differences among children in standardized situations.
+The purpose is for the student to gain supervised experience in the techniques involved in establishing rapport, eliciting and evaluating information, and dealing with individual differences among children in standardized situations.

 460A.
-SEMINAR IN PSYCHODYNAMICS: NORMAL AND PSYCHOPATHOLOGI-CAL.
+SEMINAR IN PSYCHODYNAMICS: NORMAL AND PSYCHOPATHOLOGICAL.
 Fall.
 Credit three hours.
-Mr. DALTON.
+Mr. Dalton.
 Th 10-12:30.
 Room 124.